MaitreyaM/FILE-CONVERTER-MCP/README.md

 Assuming the server container is running with the volume mount:

 ```
-You: convert /data/report.md to pdf at /data/report.pdf
+You: convert /data/report.md to pdf

 Agent: Thinking...
 [Agent calls convert_document tool with input='/data/report.md', output='/data/report.pdf', to='pdf']